-The Inter Residence Hall Committee (IRHC) is comprised of residence hall full-time staff, resident assistants, and JSU students who reside in the residence hall.
-The chair of the committee is appointed by the Executive Director of Housing and Residence Life.
+The Inter Residence Hall Committee (IRHC) is composed of residence hall full-time staff, resident assistants, and JSU students who reside in the residence hall.
+The chair of the committee is appointed by the Executive Director of Housing and Residence Life or Assistant Director of Residence Life.
 The IRHC is responsible for adjudicating cases resulting from violations of the residence hall rules and regulations, which may include:

 - 1. Roommate Disputes

 - 2. Housing Violations

 - 3. Visitation Violations

+- 4. Appeals for Hearings that do not result in revocation of on-campus housing